przelewy24/p24-mobile-lib-ios/README.md

 }
 ```

-`TransferViewController` yields only information regarding the completion of the transaction.
+`TransferViewController` returns only information regarding the completion of the transaction.
 It need not mean that the transaction has been verified by the partner’s server.
-That is why, each time the `p24TransferOnSuccess` method is called, the application should inquire its own backend about the transaction status.
+That is why, each time the `p24TransferOnSuccess` method is called, the application should call its own backend to check the transaction status.

 ## 3. trnRequest transaction call